 #7 Wewalab Carbon Monoxide Detector Alarm

 It’s not hard to find this detector /alarm in many homes.
 It is also among the most reviewed products in 2018.
-The reason behind its popularity is the good service it provides and affordability.
+The reason for its popularity is the good service it provides and affordability.
 It can easily sense carbon monoxide in environments and will alert the user via the clear 3-digit LCD screen.
-The built-in LED unit also flashes and it also produces a loud alarm (85 decibels) to further notify the people around of the impending danger.
-The portable gadget runs on batteries which last a for a good time period.
+The built-in LED unit also flashes, and it also produces a loud alarm (85 decibels) to further notify the people around of the impending danger.
+The portable gadget runs on batteries which last a for a good time.
 It has a unique design that enhances its appearance and functionality as well.

 #6 First Alert Carbon Monoxide (CO605) Alarm/Detector with Battery Backup